praesc/Robust-navigation-with-TinyML/README.md

-# Incremental-Learning-framework
+# Robust navigation with TinyML
 We focus on enabling the porting of DL methods to a low-power autonomous driving use-case.
 This repository contains the datasets, networks and modules of the paper:

-**An incremental learning framework for robust autonomous mini-vehicles**
+**Robust navigation with tinyML for autonomous mini-vehicles**
 Miguel de Prado, Romain Donze, Alessandro Capodoni, Manuele Rusci, Serge Monnerat, Luca Benini and Nuria Pazos.

 ## Networks